Want to download a copy of the event poster?

 - Legal information and legal advice: how are direct service workers filling the gaps?

-- Skills cafe: hands-on learning about clear language, clear design, and other skills
+- Skills cafe: hands-on learning about clear language, social media for PLEI, and other skills

 - Strategy swap: how to help clients when asserting their legal rights isn’t practical

 The early bird registration fee will be $10.
-Please email Miscia at firstname.lastname@example.org for more information.
+Please register through Eventbrite.
+Or, if you need more information before registering, email Miscia at email@example.com.
 And watch this space for updates!

 Past trainings and events